danbillingsley/Diversity-Explorer/README.md

 # Diversity-Explorer

+See this tool now at http://imactivate.com/diversityexplorer/

-Explore how ethnic diversity varies with age accross the UK
+Explore how ethnic diversity varies with age across England and Wales.

 This tool uses 2011 census data on ethnic group by sex by age from nomisweb (https://www.nomisweb.co.uk/census/2011/dc2101ew).

 # Notes

+* The website API uses a MySQL database and PHP.
-These values are estimates.
+* These values are estimates.

-Calculations do not take migration into account.
+* Calculations do not take migration into account.

-Scotland and Northern Ireland are not included because their census data is collated separately.
+* Scotland and Northern Ireland are not included because their census data is collated separately.

 # How to run
 Download the repository.
 Download Visual Studio 2019.
 Open the .sln file.
 Press Run.